Gacor-Stupen/Main-Project/README.md

 `PGDATABASE`  The name of the database created for this project.

 `PGPORT`  The port number where your PostgreSQL instance is running (usually 5432).

-`AI_SERVICE_URL`  The local URL where your Python FastAPI service endpoint is exposed.

 `GEMINI_API_KEY`  You can create API KEY free in https://aistudio.google.com.